dceejay/RedMap/README.md

 - v1.5.32 - Add .contextmenu custom right click menu, Fix map lock, Close websocket on unload
 - v1.5.31 - Fix pan first at start, and coords overlay.
 Issues #81 and #82
 - v1.5.30 - Add .tooltip option, ability to remove base layer, search on icon, show mouse pointer co-ordinates
-- v1.5.29 - Remove lat/lon from popup if using .popup property.
-Allow icon to be loaded from http.
-- v1.5.28 - Tidy up popup location and timing.
-Auto add countries overlay if no internet.
-- v1.5.27 - Add hide right click option to config panel
-- v1.5.26 - Ensure all map tiles loaded over https
-- v1.5.25 - Add button command to allow user to add and remove buttons
-- v1.5.24 - Ensure hiderightclick does do that, and popup always has close button.
-Issue #69, #70
-- v1.5.23 - Let icon support use of emoji specified as :emoji name:
-- v1.5.22 - Slight adjust to label positions for default map marker icon.
-Add .lineColor for bearing lines
-- v1.5.21 - Add .label option to display permanent label.
-Clean up some excess debug logging
   - ...

 see [CHANGELOG](https://github.com/dceejay/RedMap/blob/master/CHANGELOG.md) for full list.